marty777/ponderthis/2023/02/README.md

 		optional arguments:
-		  -h, --help            show this help message and exit -b, --bonus           Attempt to solve the bonus problem for 26 queens.
-		  -m MAXATTEMPTS        Maximum number of solutions to attempt
+		  -h, --help            show this help message and exit -b, --bonus           Attempt to solve the bonus problem for 26 queens -m MAXATTEMPTS        Maximum number of solutions to attempt

 Example: